IBM-Cloud/vpc-api-samples/README.md

   IamToken = token.TokenType + " " + token.AccessToken
   ```

-  Now, you should have the token storeds in global variable `IamToken`.
+  Now, you should have the token stored in global variable `IamToken`.
   Refer to the code [here.](https://github.com/IBM-Cloud/vpc-api-samples/blob/master/Go/src/core/token.go)

 3. Get a list of the resources.

   This section will show how to perform a GET API call on VPC APIs.

-  Create the URL to be used to make GET call.
+  Create the URL to be used to make GET rest API call.

   ```go
   url := RiasEndpoint + "/subnets" + RiasVersion
   ```

-  This URL will GET the list of subnets.
+  This URL will get the list of subnets.
 Get other resources by using the appropriate endpoint.

   Create a new request given a method, above URL, and optional body.